 1. Accept That You're Going Back to Basics

-Your dog isn't broken.
-But you do need to treat them like they're learning these skills for the first time—because in their current neurological state, they essentially are.
-Their brain cannot access stored training when arousal is high, so you need to train at lower arousal levels where access is possible.
+Your dog's brain cannot access stored training when arousal is high, so you need to train at arousal levels where retrieval is possible.

 What this looks like:

-- Practice "sit" in your living room again, not at the dog park—the dog park has too many competing stimuli for their current processing capacity
+- Practice "sit" in your living room again, not at the dog park.
+The park has too many competing stimuli for their current processing capacity.

-- Use treats that are worth competing with distractions (real meat, cheese, hot dogs—not kibble).
-If your treat isn't more interesting than the environment, you'll lose.
+- Use treats that are worth competing with distractions: real meat, cheese, hot dogs.
+If your treat is not more interesting than the environment, you will lose.

 - Shorten training sessions to 5 minutes maximum.
 Adolescent dogs fatigue mentally faster than puppies, and training through fatigue creates sloppy habits.

-- Celebrate small wins instead of expecting pre-adolescent performance.
-"Sat for 2 seconds in a new environment" is genuinely an accomplishment right now.
+- Celebrate small wins.
+"Sat for 2 seconds in a new environment" is a genuine accomplishment at this stage.

 2. Manage the Environment Ruthlessly